b-b3rn4rd/acm-approver-lambda/README.md

 =====================

 AWS Lambda function &mdash; approves ACM certificates issued with DNS validation option.
-Optionally, following lambda can be used as custom resource to automate certificate approval process.
+Optionally, following lambda can be used as a custom resource to automate certificate approval process.

 Installation
 ----------------------------